curlew-knotwork/djembe/README.md

 ---

 ## 1. TECHNICAL SPECIFICATION: SOUND & PHYSICS
-The djembe is a mechanical system where the arm acts as a pendulum and the hand acts as an actuator.
+The djembe drum is a mechanical system where the arm acts as a pendulum and the hand acts as an actuator.
 Proper sound production requires strict adherence to rebound physics.

 | Type | Code | Phonetic (R/L) | Physical Action |
 | :--- | :---: | :--- | :--- |